 E.P.
-Royappa, (1974) 4 SCC 3 is clear that the burden of establishing mala fides is very heavily on the person who alleges it.
+Royappa, (1974) 4 SCC 3 is clear, the burden of establishing mala fides is very heavily on the person who alleges it.
 Courts should not uphold a plea of mala fides on the basis of mere probabilities.

 The words ‘voluntarily given up his membership’ are not synonymous with ‘resignation’ and have a wider connotation.
-A person may voluntarily give up his membership of a political party even though he has not tendered his resignation from the membership of that party.
-Even in the absence of a formal resignation from membership, an inference can be drawn from the conduct of a member that he has voluntarily given up his membership of the political party to which he belongs [Ravi S. Naik, 1994 Supp (2) SCC 641].
+A person may voluntarily give up his membership of a political party even though he has not tendered his resignation from the membership.
+Even in the absence of a formal resignation from membership, an inference can be drawn from the conduct of a member, he has voluntarily given up his membership of the political party to which he belongs [Ravi S. Naik, 1994 Supp (2) SCC 641].
 The taint of disqualification does not vaporize on resignation, provided the defection has happened prior to the date of resignation.